On the Multi-Robber Damage Number: Can one cop protect three vertices?

 Let us first suppose that all the undamaged vertices are in the closed neighborhood of either $v_1$ or $v_2$, w.l.o.g.~assume they are all in $N[v_2]$.
 That means there are at most $\binom{s}{2}+2$ undamaged vertices.
 For the remainder of the game, the $k$ robbers that are not captured yet repeatedly perform the following strategy that we call $\textsc{all-out-attack}(k)$.

-First of all, if at any point any of the robbers gets within distance two of the cop while the cop is outside of $N[v_2]$, ``an intermission'' is activated -- all the robbers become cautious and attempt walking towards undamaged vertices in $N(v_2)$, trying to take different routes that avoid the cop.
-If during that action the cop gets to $v_2$, all the robbers resume following the strategy, if needed going to $v_1$ first.
+We start with the \emph{preparation phase}, whose aim is to keep the cop occupied so that all of the robbers can eventually reach $v_1$.
+A great cycle $\tilde C$ containing two undamaged vertices $u_i$ and $u_j$ is chosen, and some three robbers $R_1, R_2, R_3$ perform the $\textsc{cycle-attack}(\tilde C, R_1, R_2, R_3)$ on the cycle $\tilde C$.
+If they manage to damage either $u_i$ and $u_j$, the preparation phase is restarted with another great cycle.
+Note that such restarts are possible as long as there are at least two undamaged vertices among $u_1,\dots, u_\ell$.
+Otherwise, the only way that both $u_i$ and $u_j$ remain undamaged is that the cop occupies $v_2$ and is surrounded by the two robbers, say $R_1$ and $R_2$, that went around $\tilde C$.

+The strategy continues with all the robbers, except $R_1$ and $R_2$ (who remain pinning the cop on $v_2$), gathering on $v_1$.
+Again, if at any point the cop leaves $v_2$ one of the two vertices $u_i$ and $u_j$ gets damaged by either $R_1$ or $R_2$, the preparation phase is restarted.
+Otherwise, all the other robbers will manage to gather on $v_1$.
+Once that is done, $R_1$ and $R_2$ also move to $v_1$ (which is possible, since the cop occupies $v_2$).
+Note that this way $R_1$ and $R_2$ maintain a distance of at least two from the cop.

-The strategy starts with all the robbers gathering on $v_1$, and each of them picking a different path $P_i$ such that $u_i$ is undamaged.
-Then they simultaneously go down their picked paths towards $u_i$.
-Even if a robber gets within distance two from the cop who is in $N[v_2]$, the robber proceeds towards $u_i$ risking getting caught.
-Every robber that gets to $u_i$ turns back immediately and goes back to $v_1$.
-Once all the robbers that are not captured reach $v_1$, the $\textsc{all-out-attack}(k)$ is complete.
+Once all the robbers are on $v_1$ the \emph{attack phase} starts.
+Each of the robbers picks a different path $P_i$ such that $u_i$ is undamaged, and they simultaneously move down their picked paths towards $u_i$.
+Even if a robber gets within distance two from the cop, the robber proceeds towards $u_i$ risking getting caught.
+Each robber that reaches its designated $u_i$ becomes cautious immediately, and the $\textsc{all-out-attack}(k)$ is complete.

-Note that during the $\textsc{all-out-attack}(k)$ that is completed at most one robber gets caught and at least $k-1$ undamaged vertices in $N[v_2]$ get damaged.
-If an intermission is activated, either an undamaged vertex will get damaged without any robbers caught, or the robbers will manage to get back to the main course of the attack and progress to its later stage.
-Hence, there will be a limited number of intermissions.
+Note that in the preparation phase there are no caught robbers.
+Furthermore, each time a preparation phase is restarted, at least one of the undamaged neighbors of $v_2$ is damaged.
+Hence, the number of restarts is limited.

+Now during the attack phase with $k$ robbers at most one robber gets caught, as once the cop catches one robber performing the attack he cannot reach another one before the attack is complete and the remaining robbers become cautious.
+That means that at least $k-1$ undamaged vertices in $N[v_2]$ get damaged during the attack.

-All in all, the $\textsc{all-out-attack}(k)$ will get completed for $k=s, (s-1), \dots, 2$, damaging at least $(s-1)+(s-2)+\dots+1=\binom{s}{2}$ undamaged vertices.
+All in all, the $\textsc{all-out-attack}(k)$ will get completed for $k=s, s-1, \dots, 2$, damaging at least $(s-1)+(s-2)+\dots+1=\binom{s}{2}$ undamaged vertices.
 That means all but $\binom{s}{2}+2 - \binom{s}{2} = 2$ vertices are damaged, and we are done.